 Give the new invading story some solid ground by writing out its notes then go back to the old one.
 The idea is to finish a project before you move to another.

-So dear readers, what task were you in the middle of doing the last time a new idea accosted you?
-Answers on a postcard!
-Just kidding, drop me your answers in the comments (I hate postcards).
+What task were you in the middle of doing the last time a new idea hit you?